-Psalm 44:1, 4, 5, 8 – Notice the changes in the verb tense.
+Psalm 44:1, 4, 5, and 8 — Notice the changes in the verb tense.
 Testimonies of God’s past actions prompt current faith, and hope in future victory.

 - “We have heard” – past perfect

-- “what work thou didst” – past
+- “What work thou didst” – past

 - “Thou art my King” – present